An Overview of Preoperative Nursing

 There are certain legal and ethical issues that need to be addressed when a patient is going to have surgery.
 Informed consent refers to the process in which the patient is informed of the nature, consequences, harms, benefits, risks, and alternatives to the proposed medical treatment.
 Before surgery, the physician asks the patient to sign a statement consenting to the surgical procedure.
 The physician is legally responsible for providing the patient with sufficient information to weigh the risks and benefits of the surgery, which includes the disease process and diagnosis; nature of the surgery with its benefits, risks, and prognosis if treatment is withheld; and alternative treatment options.
 The informed consent must include the patient’s full legal name; surgeon’s name; specific procedure(s) to be performed; signature of the patient, next of kin, or legal guardian; witness (which is usually the nurse); and the date.

 The nurse’s role is that of patient advocate.
-The nurse assess the patient’s decision-making capacity, confirms that the patient has received the necessary information to give informed consent, and clarifies any misunderstandings.
+The nurse assesses the patient’s decision-making capacity, confirms that the patient has received the necessary information to give informed consent, and clarifies any misunderstandings.
 The nurse should also support the patient’s decision, should the patient decide to withdraw informed consent and refuse the surgical procedure.

-Health care providers are required to inform patients of their rights in decision making regarding health care choices.
+Health care providers are required to inform patients of their rights in decision-making regarding health care choices.
 Advance directives allow the individual to specify their preferences for treatment, should they become unable to make independent health care decisions.
 Examples of advance directives include a living will and durable power of attorney.
 A living will outlines the patient’s wishes regarding medical treatment, life support, and resuscitation measures.
 The durable power of attorney identifies the person who is authorized to make healthcare decisions on the patient’s behalf if the patient becomes incapacitated.
 The perioperative nurse must be aware of a patient’s decisions regarding advance directives.

 The pre-op nurse will document the patient care and teaching given during the preoperative phase.
 Pertinent data will be communicated to the OR nurse, as care is transferred over.